 FIRST, if you need a harmonica, please visit my "HARMONICAS for sale" page.
 The reference standard for beginning players is a 10-hole diatonic instrument in the key of C:

 SECOND, if you aren't already familiar with my teaching style, please take ten minutes and watch the following FREE video--one that I uploaded to YouTube back in 2008 as an enticement to beginners.
 It moves very quickly, sketching out the world of chords, melodies, and techniques that you will enter if you join me by purchasing the more leisurely and sequenced series of videos below.
 Don't let it scare you!
-I'm just trying to put a lot of cards on the table and give you a sense of the journey that lies ahead:
+I'm just trying to give you a sense of the journey that lies ahead:

 THIRD, think about purchasing my BEGINNERS SPECIAL, a collection of four essential videos for beginners, with tabs thrown in for free.
 They come as one easy-to-download zip file.
 You can reach the purchase page by clicking the link below.
-(And while you're at it, scroll to the bottom of the page that the link takes you to and look at the five-star raves from other beginners who have purchased the package and delighted in their own progress):
+(And while you're at it, scroll to the bottom of the page that the link takes you to and look at the five-star raves from other beginners who have purchased the package and suddenly begun to realize their dreams):

 It you'd rather start out with a bigger bang for a few more bucks, try my BEGINNERS DELUXE.
 It includes all the materials in the Beginners Special plus the following videos, tabs, and jam tracks described below: